 - Microscope: I use a Fyscope simul-focal trinocular head with cantilever arm, and camera.
 You can also get it without the camera.
 A microscope is one of the best tools you can ever get!
 Once you’ve used one, you’ll wonder how you survived without it.
 The cantilever arm is the most expensive option but it’s worth it, because you can push the microscope to wherever you want to use it.
 When you’re finished, you can swing it out of the way.

-- Bench soldering iron: Hakko FX-888D (I have 2 of the older FX-888, the “D” variant is the newer digital version).
+- Secondary bench soldering iron: Hakko FX-888D (I have the older FX-888, the “D” variant is the newer digital version).
 I almost always use the T18-K (“shape K”) tip, which is like an angled wedge.
 It’s much more versatile than a thin pointed tip, and keeps more thermal mass close to the contact point.